Rapid89tech/Skillslaunch/CourseDocuments/Entrepreneurship  - Version 3.md

 Budgeting allocates funds to prioritize growth, ensuring resources for key areas like marketing or R\&D. A startup might budget R5,000 monthly for ads, R3,000 for supplies, and R2,000 for software, totaling R10,000 against R15,000 revenue.
 Regular reviews identify savings, like R500 in utilities.
 Tools like FreshBooks track spending, ensuring alignment with goals.
 Effective budgeting prevents overspending, supports scalability, and builds investor confidence by demonstrating disciplined financial management.

-A startup’s budget allocates R5,000 for marketing to drive 10% sales growth, R3,000 for inventory, and R2,000 for tools, totaling R10,000.
+A startup's budget allocates R5,000 for marketing to drive 10% sales growth, R3,000 for inventory, and R2,000 for tools, totaling R10,000.
 Monthly reviews in FreshBooks identify R500 savings in logistics, reallocating funds to R\&D. Prioritizing revenue-generating costs, like ads, ensures profitability.
 Scenario planning tests a 15% cost increase, adjusting budgets to maintain R5,000 profit.
 This discipline prevents financial strain, supports compliance, and signals investor readiness, positioning the startup for sustainable growth and market competitiveness.

 ---